GoogleCloudPlatform/gcp-service-broker/README.md

 1. Click on the tile and fill in any required fields (tabs will be orange if updates are needed)
 1. Once the tile is green and updates are applied, review the service/plan access and update if necessary using cf disable-service-access.
-By default, all services and plans are enabled except CloudSQL (unless plans have been saved for it).
+By default, all services and plans are enabled except CloudSQL, Bigtable, and Spanner (unless plans have been saved for them).
 If you wish to change this, you'll need to use the cf cli's service-access commands.

 ### (Optional) Increase the default provision/bind timeout